autodesign-sayers/workingPlatforms/README.md

 #### **2.1 | Import DWG Topo Surface**
 - Import your terrain / topo surface using the file picker
 - Press `Import` button to import
-- Press `Reset` button to delete an imported surface to reset and reimport a different file
+- Press git update-ref -d MERGE_HEAD`Reset` button to delete an imported surface to reset and reimport a different file

 #### **2.2 | Import DWG topo surface**
 - Press `Draw Polyline` to manually draw a polyline for your platform edge